easej-txc-lab-2025/lab/README.md

 2. In a browser, sign in to the email account provided by the instructors at https://login.one.com/mail.
 This will be used for 2-factor authentication when signing into GitHub
 3. In a second browser tab, sign into https://github.com with the ID provided by the instructors.
 Use the code sent to the email account to complete the sign-in.
 4. In a terminal window, set the git user.name and user.password using the following commands:

+TODO: Work out if this is needed and where it goes.
+It has to be after the OAuth login in VS Code....
 ```
 git config --global user.name "YOUR GITHUB NAME"
 git config --global user.email "EMAILID@wweasej.com"
 ```

-## Fork the source and config repositories
+## Fork the mod-resorts-src and mod-resorts-cfg repositories

 Pre-populated source and configuration repositories are provided.
 You need to fork them into your github account to use them separate from the other lab participants.